Oluwatobi-Aliu/Expense-Tracker-Api/README.md

 ## General Information
 - This API provides CRUD functionality for tracking and managing expenses.
 Users can create an account, add, delete, update and view their expenses.
-- This API was built to help people like Afolabi and I track how we spend, so we can budget better.
+- This API was built to help people they spend, so we can budget better.

 ## Technologies Used